arminwitte/binarybeech/README.md

 # binarybeech
 Simplistic algorithms to train decision trees for regression and classification

+## Features

+- Create binary trees using the CART (Classification and Regression Tree) algorithm.
+- Train ensembles of trees using Gradient Boosting, Adaptive Boosting (AdaBoost) or Random Forest.
+- Process each datatype with a data handler as provided or impöememted to suit your needs.
+Just add your own implementation to the factory.
+- Metrics for different kinds of outcome variables are implemented analogously.
+- Features with high cardinality are treated with a simulated annealing solver to find the best combination.
+- No need for dummy encoding.
+- Train models using supervised or unsupervised learning.
+- Specify weights for unbalanced datasets.

 > **NOTE:**  These pure python (and a bit of numpy) algorithms are many times slower than, e.g., `sklearn` or `xgboost`.

-## Principle
-Decision trees are, by design, data type agnostic.
-With only a few methods like _spliter_ for input variables and meaningful quantification for the _loss_, any data type can be perused.
-In this code, this is implemented using a factory pattern for _data handling_ and _metrics_ making decision tree learing simple and versatile.

 ## Install